computational-expression/activity01/README.md

 10.0 % 3.0 = 1.0
 10.0 ** 3.0 = 1000.0
 ================================
-Thanks for using the calculator, Alice!
+Thanks for using the calculator, Amir!
 ```

 ## Submission